PyChina/weekly/content/Issue/issue-383.md

 - [函式重构为多个退出点](https://pycoders.com/link/2346/web)
     + MARTIJN FAASSEN

-“It’s sometimes claimed that not only should a function have a single entry point, but that it should also have a single exit.
+"It's sometimes claimed that not only should a function have a single entry point, but that it should also have a single exit.
 One could argue such from sense of mathematical purity.
-But unless you work in a programming language that combines mathematical purity with convenience […] that point seems moot to me.”
+But unless you work in a programming language that combines mathematical purity with convenience [... ] that point seems moot to me."

 (`是也乎:`